Public transport in Auckland: 21st century

 In late January 2022, the New Zealand Government approved a NZ$14.6 billion project to establish a partially tunneled light rail network between Auckland Airport and the Wynyard Quarter in the Auckland CBD.
-The proposed light rail network will integrate with current train and bus hubs as well as the City Rail Link's stations and connections.
-Transport Minister Michael Wood also added that the Government would decide on plans to establish a second harbour crossing at Waitemata Harbour in 2023.
+The newly elected coalition government cancelled the project in January 2024.

 Buses

-Urban services
+AT services

 Buses provide for around 70% of public transport trips in Auckland.
+Most routes are classified as either "frequent", "connector" or "local", with distinguishing features being minimum baseline standards for frequencies and operating hours.
+Bus services classed as frequent generally run from around 6am to midnight and are required to operate at least every 15 minutes from 7am to 7pm.

-Bus services generally run from around 6am to midnight, with a limited number of buses linking Auckland's suburbs and city centre after midnight on Friday and Saturday nights only, with Northern Express services on the Northern Busway on the North Shore running half-hourly until 3:00 a.m.
+A limited number of buses linking Auckland's suburbs and city centre after midnight on Friday and Saturday nights only, with Northern Express services on the Northern Busway on the North Shore running half-hourly until 3:00 a.m.

-Services are contracted by Auckland Transport and operated by a number of private companies, including:
+Services are contracted by Auckland Transport (AT) and operated by a number of private companies, including: